Ny Vestergade 9: 18th century

-Carl Frederik Riedel (1823-c.
-1891), a master smith, purchased the building in February 1857.
-His family had lived there as tenants in the 1839s.
-Both his home and metal workshop was from then on based in the complex.
-In 1867, he was a co-founder of C. F. Riedel & Lindegaard iron foundry and machine factory on Kingosgade in Vesterbro.
 At the 1895 census, Riedel's widow had moved to Ordrup but was still the owner of the property in Ny Vestergade.
 Both Riedel's former company and the Ny Vestergade complex were the following year taken over by Johan C. B. Howitz (1855-1908).
 In 1901, all the residents (seven apartments) were associated the firm which was now operated under the name C. F. Riedels Eftf. ("C. F. Riedel's Successor").
 Howitz's widow Ella Kirstine continued the company after her husband's death in 1908.
 In 1910, she married stage director Paul Søren Nielsen (1862-1931) in Hellerup.
 Ny Vestergade 9 was in 1918 sold to Jacob Stilling-Andersen, founder of the Danish Butter Export Union.